nrizzo/llchain/README.md

   -a, --anchor-type=ANCHOR      (MUM/MEM)  (default=`MUM')
   -l, --anchor-length=LENGTH    Minimum anchor length  (default=`20')
       --all-to-all              Pairwise comparisons (queries)  (default=off)
+      --custom-anchors=PATH     Do not index/query but read the anchors from this file (NB respect the same order as query file)
       --random-anchors=ANCHORNUM
                                 Number of random anchors to generate
                                   (default=`-1')